B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 .. warning::
   The JS bundles are necessary to visualize the HTML reports.
 Do not delete these files.
 You should not move or delete any of the files in the output folder.
-If you want to share the report files, simply compress the output folder and share the compressed archive.
+If you want to share the report, simply compress the output folder and share the compressed archive.
 The receiver can simply uncompress the archive and open the HTML files in a browser to visualize the report.

 Schema Report Components
 ------------------------

-The first component gives a small introduction that details the type of information contained in the schema report.
+The first component gives a small introduction that details the type of information contained in each component of the schema report.

 .. image:: /_static/images/schema_report_description.png
    :width: 1400px
    :align: center

+The two alerts on top of the expandable component provide information about the parameter values used to create and evaluate the schema, respectively.
+The SchemaEvaluator can only determine the parameter values used for schema creation if the schema was created with chewBBACA.

 Schema Summary Data
 ...................

-The second component is a table with summary statistics about the schema such as:
+The second component is a table with summary statistics about the schema, such as:

-- Total no. of loci in the schema/evaluated.
+  - Total number of loci that were evaluated.
-- Total no. of alleles.
+  - Total number of alleles.
-- Total no. of valid alleles.
+  - Total number of valid alleles.
+    - An allele is considered valid if its sequence size is a multiple of 3, if it has a single start and stop codon and if it contains no ambiguous bases.
-- Total no. of invalid alleles.
+  - Total number of invalid alleles.
+    - The value in this column is the sum of the values in the ``Incomplete ORF``, ``Ambiguous Bases``, ``Missing Start/Stop Codon`` and ``In-frame Stop Codon`` columns.
-- Total no. of incomplete alleles (sequence size not multiple of 3).
+  - Total number of incomplete alleles (sequence size not multiple of 3).
-- Total number of alleles that contain ambiguous bases.
+  - Total number of alleles that contain ambiguous bases (non-ACTG characters).
-- Total no. of alleles missing the Start and/or Stop codons.
+  - Total number of alleles missing the Start and/or Stop codons.
-- Total no. of alleles with in-frame stop codons.
+  - Total number of alleles with in-frame stop codons.
-- Total no. of alleles shorter than ``--ml``, the minimum sequence length (in no. of nucleotides).
+  - Total number of alleles shorter than ``--ml``, the minimum sequence length value used for schema evaluation (in number of nucleotides).
-- Total no. of alleles below the locus sequence size threshold.
+  - Total number of alleles below the locus sequence size bot threshold.
+    - This threshold identifies alleles with a sequence size that is -20% of the allele size mode.
-- Total no. of alleles above the locus sequence size threshold.
+  - Total number of alleles above the locus sequence size top threshold.
+    - This threshold identifies alleles with a sequence size that is +20% of the allele size mode.

 .. image:: /_static/images/schema_report_summary.png
    :width: 1400px